emead907/emead907/README.md

 ## A Junior at Boise State Univesity

 - 🔭 Currently looking for: Internship in software development or cybersecurty
-- 📚 Currently: enrolled at Boise State Unversity, studying Computer Science
+- 📚 Education: enrolled at Boise State Unversity, studying Computer Science
 - 📫 How to reach me: emead907@gmail.com
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Fun fact: I am a competitive gymnastics coach